NicoJanE/APP-X11-Forward-win32-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

 ### 2.1.7 Verify the Setup

-After running the command in 2.1.5 and 2.1.6 we can test if the setup **succeeded**.
-Make sure the docker container is started from our WSL (see 2.1.6 above)
+After running the command in section 'Create the basic Docker Container' and section 'Start Docker from the WSL Distribution' we can test if the setup **succeeded**.
+Make sure the docker container is started from our WSL (see: [Start Docker from the WSL Distribution](start-docker-from-the-wsl-distribution) )

 #### Verify the X Output